-3. The sites
+2. The Sites

-All hotels assessed in this study are of historic significance to Paddington and the Woollahra local government area as early and successful examples of Paddington's suburban hotels, having been variously but continuously operating since their construction.
+All hotels assessed in this study are of historic significance to Paddington and Woollahra as early and successful examples of Paddington's suburban hotels, having been variously but continuously operating since their construction.

 The assessment of heritage significance for each hotel was undertaken by Robert A. Moore Pty Ltd Architects and Conservation Consultants in accordance with the document titled Assessing heritage significance, published by the NSW Heritage Office in 2001.